Restream/reindexer/cpp_src/server/contrib/server.md

   items: {
     // Name of namespace
     name?: string
+    // Type of namespace.
+For now it's 'namespace' or 'embedders' type?: string
     // Total count of documents in namespace items_count?: integer
     // Size of strings deleted from namespace, but still used in queryResults